Configuration

 You can now control Unbound using the unbound-control command.
 Note

-that if your configuration file is not in the default location or not named
+that if your configuration file is not in the default location or not using the

 To enable DNSSEC, which we strongly recommend, we need to set up a trust anchor as it allows the verification of the integrity of the responses to the queries you send.